Gucci: Sustainability

+Brand ambassadors

+The Gucci brand is represented worldwide by stars from entertainment and sport, including Chinese actors and singers Xiao Zhan and Luhan, South Korean dancer, singer, model and actor Kai, Indian actress and singer Alia Bhatt, American rapper Jay Park, English footballer Jack Grealish, Italian tennis player Jannik Sinner, and Japanese figure skater and two-time Olympic champion Yuzuru Hanyu.

+Sponsorships

+From 2027, Gucci will be the official sponsor of Alpine F1 Team in Formula One, and will also produce clothing for the team and its drivers.

 In popular culture

 Eponymous adjective

 "Gucci" is often used as an eponymous adjective; for example, "I feel Gucci!" or "that’s so Gucci!" are used to describe feeling luxurious or referencing something as being luxurious.
 The earliest known instance of Gucci used in this sense is Lenny Kravitz describing his bedroom as "very Gucci" in the September 1999 issue of Harper's Bazaar.

 Movies

 After initially announcing plans for a movie about the Gucci dynasty in 2007, filmmaker Ridley Scott detailed specifics about his movie in November 2019; titled House of Gucci, the movie would star Lady Gaga as Patrizia Reggiani and Adam Driver as Maurizio Gucci.
 House of Guccis world premiere took place at the Odeon Luxe Leicester Square in London on November 9, 2021.
 The Gucci family heirs called Scott's movie "an insult to the legacy on which the brand is built today".
 In 2000, Martin Scorsese had also announced plans to make a movie about the Gucci family.